How to choose a 3D scanner

 Don’t focus on the technology, choose what’s right for you

-To make sure that you have all the necessary information prior to committing to a purchase, we have also created this following short guide to help you make the right decision.
+To make sure that you have all the necessary information prior to committing to a purchase, we have created the following short guide to help you make the right decision.
 It will address those all-important questions which you need to ask yourself, such as:

-Accuracy refers to thow close to the actual object we have come in creating its virtual copy.
+Accuracy, in fact, refers to how close to the actual object we have come in creating its virtual copy.
 How close are the dimensions of the 3D model to those of the object?